 This legal requirement applies to all European sites.
-Regulation 48 is also applied, as a matter of Government policy, to potential SPAs and listed Ramsar sites.
+Regulation 48 is also applied, as a matter of government policy, to potential SPAs, candidate SACs and listed Ramsar sites.

-English Nature's 'Habitats regulations guidance note: The Appropriate Assessment (Regulation 48)', is at Appendix II for further information.
+English Nature's 'Habitats regulations guidance note 1: The Appropriate Assessment (Regulation 48)', or HRGN1 is at Appendix II for further information.

-Tables 3, 4 and 5 provide relevant authorities with a guide against which to initiate an assessment of the 'significance' of any plans or projects (and ongoing operations or activities) proposed for the site although this will only be the starting point for assessing impacts and does not remove the need for relevant authorities to formally consult English Nature over individual plans and projects where required under the Regulations.
+Tables 4 and 5 provide relevant authorities with a guide against which to initiate an assessment of the 'significance' of any plans or projects (and ongoing operations or activities) proposed for the site although this will only be the starting point for assessing impacts and does not remove the need for relevant authorities to formally consult English Nature over individual plans and projects where required under the Regulations.

-6.7 Review of consents
+7.8 Review of consents

 Regulation 50 of the Conservation (Natural Habitats, &c.)
-Regulations 1994 requires competent authorities to undertake a review of all existing consents and permissions affecting SAC and SPAs, as soon as possible after the site officially becomes a Site of Community Importance.
+Regulations 1994 requires competent authorities to undertake a review of all existing consents and permissions affecting SACs and SPAs, as soon as possible after the site officially becomes a Site of Community Importance.
 This will have implications for discharge and other consents, which will need to be reviewed in light of these objectives and may mean that lower targets for background levels of contaminants etc. will need to be set.

-Table 3 Summary of operations which may cause deterioration or disturbance to the Pagham Harbour European marine site interest features at current levels of use7
+Table 3 Summary of operations which may cause deterioration or disturbance to the Dungeness to Pett Level European marine site interest features at current levels of use